 November 24, 2015

 My life has been blessed and fortunate regarding being able to travel and see the world.
-Hopefully, it provides a vehicle for others who can’t get their physically to use their minds to vision and feel the experience.
+Hopefully, it provides a vehicle for others who can’t get there physically to use their minds to vision and feel the experience.
 Since I have a bit of down time, I am going back in time to bring some experiences forward that I have not previously shared.

 This particular experience regards my initial work in West Africa.
 As part of a team with the Carl Vinson Institute of Government, we traveled to Ghana and Liberia.
 The primary purpose was to explore what we could do to help Liberia recover from their civil war.
 Many have heard of developed and under-developed countries, at this time….Liberia was considered neither.
 It was considered a post-conflict country, because the civil war had not long ended.